 - Instant turn off increases safety as they can cool down quicker making them ideal for families that have small children or pets.

 Ceramic radiators can be a little noisier than oil-filled heaters as they sometimes include a fan that is used to improve the directionality of the heat.
 Additionally, due to the speed at which they heat up, they are more effective at heating spaces quickly and can sometimes find it difficult to heat a room evenly for extended periods of time.

 Oil-filled radiators are good at consistently heating larger spaces as they provide radiant heat compared to the convection heat that is supplied by many ceramic radiators.
-They also come with their fair share of disadvantages too, such as:

 - They’re often more expensive than ceramic core radiators.